OWASP/www-chapter-phoenix/index.md

 ### Meeting Free Parking
 1 N Macdonald St, Mesa, AZ 85201<br>
 <a href="https://downtownmesa.com/parking/green-lot">https://downtownmesa.com/parking/green-lot</a><br>
-Note that the parking lot is across the street from HeatSync Labs<br>
+Note that the parking lot is across the street from HeatSync Labs and there is street parking as well.<br>

 ## Participation
 The Open Worldwide Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects, tools, documents, forums, and chapters are free and open to anyone interested in improving application security.